dorontal/consciousness/README.md

 * Since everything is in flux, what's inside the circle is in flux and what's outside of it is in flux.
 The circle itself is also in flux.

-This, for the example of a circle denoting a human above, implies that what is a human at one point in time is not the same human at another point in time.
-In reality, there is no "self" that remains the same for any human or any thing in the universe.
+* Under these assumptions and axioms, everything you can define in the universe as a thing or a collection of things is conscious.

-* We may feel that we have a non-changing self, but that would have to be an illusion.
+* "Everthing in flux" implies no self.
+The concept of self requires there to be no flux: "self" implies something that does not change in time.
+We may feel that we have a non-changing self, but that would have to be an illusion.

-* Consciousness is a process of "relationship" that is also in flux.
+* Consciousness is a process of "relationship" - relationship that is also in flux.

-* One question that arises is whether there are "levels" of consciousness, perhaps related to levels of complexity, or organization, or order in a system.
+* One question that arises is whether there are "levels" of consciousness, perhaps related to levels of complexity, or organization of the system, or to entropy in a system.

 ### Problems with this theory

-1. So far, this theory does not explain the difference between conscious and not conscious, e.g, the difference between consciousness present in a human who is awake and absent in a human who is asleep.
-What makes something not conscious?
+1. So far, this theory does not explain the difference between conscious and not conscious, e.g, the difference between consciousness present in a human who is awake vs consciousness absent in a human who is asleep.
+What makes something not conscious or less conscious?
+How do we explain such distinctions?
+The theory about does not seem to be able to explain such differences.
    * Just the fact that one doesn't remember their mental states during sleep does not imply that they were not conscious then.
 If, as this theory holds, everything is conscious, every